 Do you often shake your head, thinking of all the abundance we have in America, when your children refuse in favor of nutrient-void foods that are causing health problems in their bodies?

 When will their bodies realize that they can’t survive by refusing the healthy proteins, fats, and vegetables that we provide?

-What if I told you there were trillions of microorganisms in your child’s body making these decisions for your child?
+There are trillions of microorganisms in your child’s body making these decisions for your child

 Our bodies contain trillions of bacteria cells.
 And the balance of bacteria in their body, especially their gut, plays a large part in dictating what they (and we) crave to eat.
 Healthy balanced bacteria craves a healthy balanced diet.
 An imbalance of pathogenic bacteria actually send signals through the bloodstream to the brain, which demand their preferred food – starch, sugar, and other carbohydrates.

 - Offer healthy choices, be okay if they only eat apples for dinner even if it means they wake up at 11 pm hungry

 - Allow them to eat what they want, as long as it’s fortified (like cereal)

 - Let kids be kids and hope they grow out of it.